Social Security scam calls use false claims of Social Security Number theft to steal money

-Scammers pretending to be from the Social Security Administration call or leave threatening messages, saying your benefits are at risk.
+The Federal Trade Commission said the scam is No. 1 when it comes to all government imposter schemes.
+The Social Security Office of the Inspector General says numbers from 2020 show 718,000 complaints and almost $45 million dollars in losses.

+"When they see their caller ID, it says the Social Security Administration, so they might believe it," said Andrew Boockmeier, Acting Special Agent in Charge of the Social Security Office of the Inspector General's Chicago Field Office.

-ABC7 I-Team Consumer Reporter Jason Knowles able to record one of those scam calls.
+ABC7 I-Team Consumer Reporter Jason Knowles was able to record one of those scam calls.

 Fake Social Security: "Social Security how can I help you?"